vijaykumarpendem/github-issue-reporter/README.md

 ###### Application
 - App component
-        - Renders Header component, markup for content, Results component with state and isLoading as props
+	1. Renders Header component, markup for content, Results component with state and isLoading as props
-        - Uses state hook for input query, isLoading and data
+	2. Uses state hook for input query, isLoading and data
-        - On search, fetch results from API and set the state which is passed down as props
+	3. On search, fetch results from API and set the state which is passed down as props

 - Header component
-        - Presentational component to render the header of the page
+	1. Presentational component to render the header of the page
-        - Just displays the application name in short
+	2. Just displays the application name in short

 - Results component
-        - Takes in isLoading and data as props
+	1. Takes in isLoading and data as props
-        - If isLoading is true, display loading image
+	2. If isLoading is true, display loading image
-        - Else, based on the staus property of data, display either a message or the deatails with counts
+	3. Else, based on the staus property of data, display either a message or the details

 ### Bootstrap